Freshmen Year College Planning Timeline

 Early in freshman year

-, it is important for you to learn more about the standardized testing that is required at many colleges and universities such as the SAT, the ACT and CollegeBoard Subject Tests.
-Speak with your biology teacher during first semester to learn more about the SAT Subject Test in Biology and consider the possibility of taking this CollegeBoard test in either May or June.
+, it is important for you to learn more about the standardized testing that is required at many colleges and universities such as the SAT and the ACT.
 Detailed information regarding standardized testing can be found at: STANDARDIZED TESTING

-or in the College Information tab of the Guidance webpage at: COLLEGE PLANNING
+in the College Information tab of the Guidance webpage.

 Counselors will meet with small groups of freshmen during the months of March and April to introduce you to a computer program called Naviance where you will create a personal Naviance account.
 You will begin to create an Activities Resume, documenting your sports, clubs, activities and academic honors for freshman year.
 You can return to Naviance as often as you like to keep your Activities Resume up-to-date and current.
 In Naviance you will also answer a survey entitled, Understanding Your Learning Style and considering how it plays into future planning.